jafarijason/ops_for_data_scientists/README.md

         Having VM in IaaS provider like AWS, GCP, Azure
     </li>
      <li>
-        Having container like docker lynx and etc
+        Having container like docker and etc
     </li>
 </ul>